 Now is the time to catch up on missed immunizations

-Many adolescents have missed annual well visits and immunizations in the past year due to the COVID-19 pandemic.
+Many adolescents missed annual well visits and immunizations during the COVID-19 pandemic.
 The CDC recommends annual visits to the doctor for adolescents and young adults as many time-sensitive screenings and immunizations are given during these visits.
-But missed visits have resulted in a 20% decline in recommended adolescent vaccinations.
-The decline in recommended vaccination rates leaves teens susceptible to vaccine-preventable diseases.
+But missed visits have resulted in routine immunizations remaining well below 2019 levels, and the decline in recommended vaccination rates leaves teens susceptible to vaccine-preventable diseases.

 Para materials en español, oprime aquí.

 If you or your adolescent missed a well visit in the last year due to the pandemic, schedule one now.
 These visits are important to keep your teen healthy.

 Recommended vaccines may be needed to fully participate in activities such as school and extracurriculars.

 Some parents are worried about the safety of going to a doctor’s office, pharmacy or clinic during the pandemic.
 Physician offices, clinics and pharmacies have put safety measures in place, including mask-wearing, social distancing, regular sanitizing, etc. Contact your doctor or pharmacy to learn about the safety measures in place.